-Severance pay is often confused with redundancy pay, as both are a form of financial settlement for departing employees.
-As an employer, it is important that you understand the distinction between the two.
+Let’s start with the most common question: is severance pay the same as redundancy pay?
+In some ways, yes.
+Both are a form of financial settlement for departing employees.
+But there is a distinction between the two and, as an employer, it is important that you understand this.
 This will help ensure smooth operations, happy employees and legal compliance.

-In this post, we will look at what severance pay is, who is entitled, and how it works.
-We will also discuss some of the laws surrounding severance pay packages in the UK, and what you need to consider when you calculate an employee’s severance payment.
+In this post, we will define severance pay and redundancy pay, the differences between them, who is entitled and how it works.
+We will also discuss some of the laws surrounding severance payment packages in the UK, and how to calculate an employee’s severance pay.

 Severance pay is a form of compensation paid to an employee on the early and unwilling termination of their contract.
 It applies when an employee is dismissed through no fault of their own.
-This can be due to restructuring in the company or when a position is felt to no longer be required for operations to run.
+For example, if they have been removed from a position due to company restructuring or if their employment is “severed”.

-Although severance pay isn’t a legal requirement in the UK, companies that offer it gain a competitive advantage and attract and retain more talent.
-Severance agreements also protect you against potential lawsuits relating to a dismissal.
+A severance payment isn’t a legal requirement in the UK, so companies that offer it gain a competitive advantage.
+Through their willingness to provide safety to their employees, they will attract and retain more talent in comparison to those who don’t pay severance packages.
+Furthermore, severance agreements also protect you against potential lawsuits relating to dismissal.

-Redundancy and severance pay are two different forms of compensation.
-Redundancy is a basic amount that you must pay an employee if you make them redundant.
+Legal Redundancy Pay in the UK is a basic amount that you must pay an employee if you make them redundant.
 According to the Employment Rights Act 1996, an employee is entitled to redundancy pay on dismissal when:

-- their position no longer exists within the company (due to restructuring or downsizing, for example);
+- their position no longer exists within the company (due to restructuring or downsizing);

-- their role is no longer required at their place of work (due to outsourcing or relocation of operations, for example); or
+- their role is no longer required at their place of work (due to outsourcing or relocation of operations); or

 - the duties undertaken by an employee are no longer required by the company (due to changes in business needs).